FuelLabs/fuels-ts/apps/docs/src/guide/scripts/logs.md

 <<< @/../../docs/sway/script-log-with-contract/src/main.sw#full{rust:line-numbers}

+### With Contract

 To access the find grained logs for each contract, use the `groupedLogs` property in the response of a script call.

 <<< @./snippets/script-log-with-contract.ts#full{ts:line-numbers}

+All script logs will be grouped using a zero'd out address as the key.
+This is because although they are executed on chain, and can execute functionality.
+They can not have any ownership over resources.